eficode-academy/jcasc-katas/basic-system-config/README.md

             - CASC_JENKINS_CONFIG=/var/jenkins_config
 ```

-* start jenkins without --build
+* Start Jenkins without --build
-* look at the main page: Jenkins says hello!.
+* Look at the main page: Jenkins says hello!.
 * Manage Jenkins -> Configure system ->  # of executors = 3
 * Try to change system message to something else
-* Go to Manage Jenkins -> Configuration as Code and verify that the path for config is read from jenkins.
+* Go to Manage Jenkins -> Configuration as Code and verify that the path for config is read from Jenkins.
 It should display something like the following:

 ```text
 Configuration loaded from :